ole-old/Data-Builder/README.md

+## Prerequisites
+Node.js must be installed on the system before running Data-Builder

 ## How to use Builder Data for BELL Installer
 1. Open/run the file "launch-app.bat".
 It will start the app server and open the following page in firefox browser: **http://localhost:3000/prepare-starter-data**
 2. Choose/specify a BeLL server by selecting one of the options from the **Options** dropdown or by typing in the address of the server yourself.
 Then click the button named **View**